Austin Gallery

 • Battery runtime is finite vs. a plug-in lamp

-The Giryuhd is the lamp for a workspace that does not sit still.
-Its whole point is freedom from the outlet: a built-in rechargeable battery means you can put good light on the couch while you sketch, on a table with no nearby plug, on a nightstand, or drop it in a bag for a trip.
+The Celia is the lamp for a workspace that does not sit still.
+Its whole point is freedom from the outlet: a built-in rechargeable battery means you can put good light on the couch while you sketch, on a table with no nearby plug, on a nightstand, or out on the balcony for the evening.
 There is no cord to run across the desk and nothing to plug in until it needs a charge over USB.

 Go Anywhere